Office project training program. Microsoft Project Online Training

 • Description of project resources

-• Description of project assignments
+• Description of project objectives

 • reference system Project 2010

-Chapter 4.
-Using Project in the Pre-Planning Stage
+Chapter 4: Using Project in the Pre-Planning Stage

-• Recommendations for project initiation
+• Recommendations for initiating projects

 • Features of initiating small projects